 Conversion rates are higher on Amazon than on search engines like Google because shoppers have a stronger intent to buy when they go to marketplaces.
-Amazon CPC campaigns allow you to capitalize on marketplace traffic by placing one of three types of ads in front of potential customers.
+Amazon CPC campaigns allow you to capitalize on marketplace traffic by placing one of four types of ads in front of potential customers:

 Sponsored Product ads give you the most bang for your buck out of the three CPC ad types.
 There are manual and automatic targeting campaign types.
 Manual targeting is where you will choose all your keywords and bids.
 Automatic campaigns give Amazon the control of what keywords to bid on and you set a maximum bid.
 We’ve found that a mix of both campaign types tends to drive the greatest success.